daniel-goldstein/nucosmo-react-workshop/README.md

 The CSS we just added uses Flexbox to align child components.
 We won't go much into Flexbox or CSS in general in this tutorial, but you can read more about it [here](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).

 Congrats!
 We've just reached a checkpoint.
-We've learned how to use write and render stateless components, pass them information via props to separate smart/dumb components as well as use external libraries.
+We've learned how to write and render stateless components, pass them information via props to separate smart/dumb components as well as use external libraries.
 If something went awry, you can compare with `stage-1-stateless` in this repo which is synced up to this point.
 Continue on to the next section to learn how to incorporate state and responsiveness to make our React application ~react~.

 ## Stage 2 - Implementing State

-In this stage, we are going to add like and dislike buttons to our `JokeCard`, and loop through a list of hardcoded jokes once a user has rated the currently displayed one.
+In this stage, we are going to add callbacks to our `JokeCard` buttons, and loop through a list of hardcoded jokes once a user has rated the currently displayed one.